 The trustees continue to seek to build up regular donations.
-This year saw an 8% increase in regular donations to £9626.
+This year saw a 3% decrease in regular donations to £9320; this was due to a reduction in the regular donations received through Give as You Earn.
+All other income received as donations was consistent with the amount received in the previous year.